 Tables are everywhere in business – price lists, KPI comparisons, project meetings, quarter review meet-ups, accounting audits… Sounds familiar?
-We use tables a lot, it is one of the most common ways to present the data.
+We use tables a lot, they are one of the most common ways to present data.
 Making a table in PowerPoint or Excel is simple and quick.
 However, usually, those tables look pretty boring.
 It’s time to change that!

 Kids love drawing at an early age.
 From doodling with crayons to later learning and utilizing other utensils, we’re innately drawn to art and want to create it.Continue reading Using Hand Drawn Graphics in Your presentation: Why and How